LiveHelperChat/doc/docs/mobile.md

 ## Notifications

-In order to enable mobile app notifications
+In order to enable mobile app notifications you have to enable mobile notifications there.

 > Configuration -> System -> Mobile (Settings)

 ### Testing

-The Easiest way to test is just to login to server and go to `System configuration -> Mobile (Sessions)` and edit session record.
+The Easiest way to test is just to login to Live Helper Chat back office and go to `System configuration -> Mobile (Sessions)` and edit session record.
 In edit window just click `Send test notification`.

 If you are not receiving notification check those things.